 Remedy

-Audi will notify owners by mail and advise you to take your vehicle to a dealership to perform a leak test on the high-voltage battery, and replace it if necessary.
+Mazda will notify owners by mail and advise you to take your vehicle to a dealership to update the inverter software.

 Safety Risk